EdgeFirstAI/documentation/docs/getting_started/studio.md

 ### Validation Sessions

 The sample project will contain completed validation sessions using the models trained in the training sessions.
-The validation session shown belows is based on the training session from training a Vision model using the dataset *COCO*.
+The validation session shown below is based on the training session from training a Vision model using the dataset *COCO*.

 <figure markdown="span">
 ![Sample Validation Session](assets/validation-session.jpg){ align=center }